seanharrington256/WildIris_Qiime2/README.md

 3. `03_phylo_div.slurm`: Calculate all diversity metrics from section 4 of this tutorial.
 Chaining together this many commands can be a pain sometimes if a command halfway through the script fails.
 In this case, you can identify where the failure is from the `.err` and `.out` files and then run only the portion of the script that failed (once correcting it) by commenting out the first part, or you could split the script into two or more.

+4. `04_tax_ana.slurm`: Train a taxonomic classifier, classify our data, make a barplot.